-• Interim arrangements for CONTACT ORDERS under The Children (Northern Ireland) Order 1995 would put the child, or others at risk with regards to Government and Public Health Authority (PHA) guidance during this period.
+• Interim arrangements for CONTACT ORDERS under The Children (Northern Ireland) Order 1995

+It is important that children should maintain their usual routine of spending time with each of their parents in compliance with a Contact Order unless to do so would put the child, or others at risk with regards to Government and Public Health Authority (PHA) guidance during this period.
 Where contact can be continued, this will help the child to feel a sense of consistency, whilst also reassuring them that the parent they don't always live with is safe and healthy.